Thinking about divorcing an alcoholic? There are a few things you should know

 The Impact of Alcoholism on Child Custody and Visitation

 Alcoholism is a significant factor in child custody and visitation decisions during divorce proceedings.
 Courts prioritize the best interests of the child, and allegations of alcohol abuse by a parent are taken seriously.
-Evidence of alcohol misuse can greatly influence a judge's decision, potentially leading to restrictions on custody and visitation rights.
-The primary goal is not just to establish a diagnosis of alcohol use disorder (AUD) but to demonstrate the negative effects of a parent's alcohol abuse on the child's well-being.
+Evidence of alcohol misuse can greatly influence a judge’s decision, potentially leading to restrictions on custody and visitation rights.
+The primary goal is not just to establish a diagnosis of alcohol use disorder but to demonstrate the negative effects of a parent’s alcohol abuse on the child’s well-being.

-When addressing custody in the context of alcohol abuse, courts may impose specific conditions to ensure the child's safety.
-These can include mandatory alcohol testing, restricted visitation, or supervised interactions.
 Evidence of ongoing sobriety and successful treatment may lead to the lifting of such restrictions over time.
-Conversely, significant evidence of harm or potential danger to the child due to a parent's alcoholism could result in limited or loss of custody rights.
+Conversely, significant evidence of harm or potential danger to the child due to a parent’s alcoholism could result in limited or loss of custody rights.

 Modern technology, such as remote alcohol monitoring devices, plays a crucial role in providing evidence for or against claims of alcohol abuse.
-These devices can assure concerned parties and the court of a parent's sobriety during interactions with their children.
-Overall, the implications of alcoholism in custody disputes are profound, and the legal system aims to protect the child's interests by carefully scrutinizing the parenting capabilities of an alcohol-dependent parent.
+These devices can assure concerned parties and the court of a parent’s sobriety during interactions with their children.

 What to Expect When Your Loved One Goes to Rehab